ryanturnerwebdev/netbox/docs/models/circuits/virtualcircuittermination.md

 # Virtual Circuit Terminations

-!!! info "This feature was introduced in NetBox v4.2."
+:::info "This feature was introduced in NetBox v4.2."

 This model represents the connection of a virtual [interface](../dcim/interface.md) to a [virtual circuit](./virtualcircuit.md).